CoinFuMasterShifu/Janushash/README.md

 The target controls the difficulty, obviously if the target is decreased then the condition to solve a block is more difficult to satisfy.
 ### More insight on the log scale
 If we apply the logarithmic transformation on the acceptance region $A_t$, the condition

 $$ t/10\le xy^{0.7} <t\land y>c $$
 can be reformulated as
 $$ -\log(t/10)\ge -\log(x)+0.7(-\log(y)) >-\log(t)\land -\log(y)<-\log(c) $$

 Recall that $x$ and $y$ are less than 1.
 This means $-\log(x)$ and $-\log(y)$ are positive.
 We can therefore visualize the acceptance region $A_t$ in the first [quadrant](https://en.wikipedia.org/wiki/Quadrant_(plane_geometry)) of a [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) representing $-\log(x)$ and $-\log(y)$ along its axes.

-The following figure depicts the situation in log scale, the acceptance region $A_t$ is colorered light blue:
+The following figure depicts the situation in log scale, the acceptance region $A_t$ is colored light blue:
 <p align="center">
   <img src="./img/acceptance_region2.svg" alt="Acceptance Region"/>
 </p>